To Barter Is to Trade One Item or Service for Another.

 [Editor’s Note: Thanks to Dick Harrison, my good friend, and co-author of How to Sell Art to Interior Designers.
 He has once again provided unique insights and practical advice artists can use to improve their businesses.]

 Barter is the oldest form of commerce, pre-dating the invention of money.
 It still works!
 Over the years, I’ve traded art or writing services for everything from Windjammer cruises in the Caribbean to have a piglet raised to maturity to stock my freezer with bacon and pork roasts.

-Ben Franklin said, “A penny saved is a penny earned,” and it’s as true today as in Revolutionary times.
-When I built my home, I used art to pay for more than $30,000 of the cost – everything from the architect’s fees to carpet and tile, solar hot water and landscaping.
-I’ve had my teeth fixed, cars repaired, taxes prepared and rented vacation accommodations on the ocean using barter.
+Ben Franklin said, “A penny saved is a penny earned,” and it’s as accurate today as in Revolutionary times.
+When I built my home, I used art to pay for more than $30,000 of the cost – everything from the architect’s fees to carpet and tile, solar hot water, and landscaping.
+I’ve had my teeth fixed, cars repaired, taxes prepared, and rented vacation accommodations on the ocean using barter.